How to Break Silos in Marketing Teams and Align Them Together

 4. Design your teams to operate cross-functionally

-A cross-functional team is one where there’s a number of experts whose skills complement one another.
+A cross-functional team is one where there’s a number of experts whose project management skills and competencies complement one another.
 This makes the cross-functional team a self-contained unit that can do much without outside input.
 In essence, cross-functionality solves the silo problem since teams now have all they need to get things done with zero friction and minimal external input.

 5. Adopt smarter collaboration and project management tools